 Rate Limit – This is the speed of your connection in Mbps.
 It is autopopulated from the configuration in the Azure console.

 Preferred A-End VLAN – Optionally, specify an unused VLAN ID for this connection (for ExpressRoute this is the S-Tag).
-This must be a unique VLAN ID on this port and can range from 2 to 4093.
-If you specify a VLAN ID that is already in use, Megaport will assign the next closest available value.
+This must be a unique VLAN ID on this Port and can range from 2 to 4093.
+If you specify a VLAN ID that is already in use, the system displays the next available VLAN number.
+The VLAN ID must be unique to proceed with the order.
 If you don’t specify a value, Megaport will assign one.